MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

         Start-NAVAppDataUpgrade -ServerInstance DynamicsNAV -Name ProswareStuff -Version <N.N.N.N>
         ```

-        This will upgrade the Extensions V2.
+        This will upgrade the V2 extensions.
-7. For the Denmark (DK) local version of [!INCLUDE[nav2018_md](includes/nav2018_md.md)], you must install the following new Extensions V2 in order to get all the local functionality.
+7. For the Denmark (DK) local version of [!INCLUDE[nav2018_md](includes/nav2018_md.md)], you must install the following new V2 extensions in order to get all the local functionality.

     |Name|Publisher|Version|
     |----|---------|-------|